 For guests there is a payment option for using your mobile phone.

 You must have a valid campus parking permit and pay the appropriate charging fee to park in these spaces.
-A pay station is located is located in Lot N or by the north elevator in the parking structure.
+A pay station is located in Lot N or by the north elevator in the parking structure.

 For more information please contact Parking and Commuter Services at 760-750-7500